 tuple might be for storing the information for a row in a spreadsheet.
 That data is information only.
 We don’t necessarily care about updating or manipulating that data.
 We just want a read-only snapshot.

-Tuples are an interesting and powerful datatype, and one that’s one of the more unique aspects of Python.
+Tuples are an interesting and powerful datatype, and one of the more unique aspects of Python.
 Most other programming languages have ways of representing lists and dictionaries, but only a small subset contain tuples.
 Use them to your advantage.

 One important thing to note about tuples, is there’s a quirk to their creation.
 Let’s check the type of an empty